The57thPick/The57thPick.com/content/posts/codetype/index.md

 signatures, these results are not particularly meaningful.

-In order to better measure codetype's ability to identify languages in the "wild," I also tested a project from Github's list of trending repositories for each language.
+In order to better measure codetype's ability to identify languages in the "wild," I also tested a project from GitHub's list of trending repositories for each language.
 In these randomly selected projects (7,084 files), **97.8%** of files were correctly identified.
 C and OCaml, at 92.9% and 92.2% respectively, were the least accurate.
 A summary of the results is shown below: